 NEW ZEALAND CULINARY JOURNEY

 The New Zealand Culinary Journey was created to give students a taste of life in the world of a professional chef.
-Organised by the New Zealand Culinary Development Trust, and supported by the Hospitality Training Trust, this event provides students with the chance to meet some of New Zealand's top chefs, ask questions and watch them at work.
+Organised by the New Zealand Culinary Development Trust, and supported by the Hospitality Training Trust, this event provides students the chance to meet some of New Zealand's top chefs, ask questions and watch them at work.
 Students also get the opportunity to take a tour of one of SkyCity's many busy kitchens, taste some of the best food in the country, and talk to food and hospitality professionals to get real insight into this challenging and satisfying profession.

 Working his way through an apprenticeship which he hopes will result in the opportunity for him to work in some of New Zealand's top kitchens, Sam says winning the competition, and taking advantage of the support given to him by the Culinary Arts Trust, has given him a significant career boost.

 “Winning the National Secondary Schools Culinary Competition has changed my life, absolutely,” says Sam, who currently works in the production kitchen and aims to graduate to some of SkyCity’s top-level restaurants like The Sugar Club.
 “I’ve been given a start that I don’t think I’d ever have had if I hadn’t won.
 It’s the best thing I ever did, and I’d encourage anyone thinking about a career

 The inaugural New Zealand Culinary Journey concluded with a tour of the impressive kitchens in